turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/advanced_enumerables.markdown

 ```

 If you want to know more about why Ruby is so eager to transform collections to Enumerators, read up on Ruby's `lazy` versus `eager` tradeoffs (for example, Pat Shaughnessy's, ["Ruby 2.0 Works Hard So You Can Be Lazy"](http://patshaughnessy.net/2013/4/3/ruby-2-0-works-hard-so-you-can-be-lazy)).

+### Check for Understanding
+Write for 3 minutes.
+What is the difference between the Enumerable module and the Enumerator class?
+Post your answers to Slack

 ## zip